Harsh-7417/DiscordBot/README.md

 **Bot Usage:**
-1) !google "text to search" --> Will display top 5 hyperlinks related to "<text to search>"
+1) !google "text to search" --> Will display top 5 hyperlinks related to "text to search"
-2) !recent "text to lookup" --> will display history of user related to "<text to lookup>".
+2) !recent "text to lookup" --> will display history of user related to "text to lookup".
 History is saved in mongoDB.

   #todo: